International Dance Festival in Rovinj, Croatia!

 What are your preferred countries to visit and how much time do you have available for your trip?

-Many young dancers in the USA and Asian countries get very little vacation time off each year.
+Many young dancers in the USA and Asian countries get very little vacation time each year.
 Some just have two weeks off so it’s important to maximize your vacation days and long weekends.

 If you live in Europe you most likely have at least one month of vacation and many paid holidays throughout the year, however, salaries are normally much lower.